These instructions are for SQL Server versions.

 - In the Backup file to Restore field, enter the location of the backup database or click browse to locate the backup file.

-- The backup file has a .MDF or .ZIP file extension and contains the .LDF and .ldf files that comprise the database.
+- The backup file has a .BAK or .ZIP file extension and contains the .MDF and .LDF files that comprise the database.

 - IMPORTANT: The current database will be overwritten with the restored data.
 Do not click Restore unless you intend to do so, or have a valid backup of the live database files.